marcelamouraaa/Star-Classification-Using-ML/README.md

 # Star-Classification-Using-ML
-For my final project in a Machine Learning course, I explored an astronomical dataset containing various physical properties of stars — such as temperature, luminosity, radius, and absolute magnitude.
+For my final project in my Machine Learning course, I explored an astronomical dataset containing various physical properties of stars — such as temperature, luminosity, radius, and absolute magnitude.
 The goal was to predict the star type using supervised machine learning.

 I implemented and compared two classification models:
 	•	Random Forest Classifier